RobinRheem/RobinRheem/nvim/README.md

     * Just a functioning debugger for any language would be fine!
 Step in, step over, change variable values as it goes, etc.
 * REPL
     * A REPL for each language and automatically loads the file/project that I'm dealing with
+    * Has a shortcut to run code under cursor right into the REPL
 * Writing
     * Spell checker
     * Dictionary